 God wants to empower you through the Holy Spirit to live a Christ-directed life.
-As you continue to breathe spiritually (confess your sin and claim the fullness of the Spirit), you will experience a deepening fellowship with God enabling you to grow in Christian maturity.
+As you continue to breathe spiritually (confess your sin and claim the fullness of the Spirit), you will experience a deepening fellowship with God which will lead to growth in Christ

 What does it mean to grow in Christ?

-It means to increase in your knowledge of Christ, your love for Him, and in obedience to Him.
+It means to increase in your knowledge of Christ and become more constant in your love for him and your obedience to him.

 How can I grow in Christ?

 Spiritual growth results from trusting that Jesus is living in and through you.
 The righteous will live by faith (Galatians 3:11).
 A life of faith will enable you to trust God increasingly with every detail of your life and to practice the following:

 If you remain in me and my words remain in you, ask whatever you wish, and it will be given you(John 15:7).

 Now the Bereans were of more noble character than the Thessalonians, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true (Acts 17:11).

 Whoever has my commands and obeys them, he is the one who loves me.
 He who loves me will be loved by my Father, and I too will love him and show myself to him (John 14:21).